acanino931/containers_survival/Readme.md

 ### 6. Work flow order

-make venv
+- make venv
-make install
+- make install
-make run
+- make run
-make clean
+- make clean
-make freeze
+- make freeze

+---
-### 7. Navigating the App
+###  Navigating the App

-Begin with the data generation part inserting the parameters.
+- Begin with the data generation part inserting the parameters.
-Control the main metrics of the generated data.
+- Check the data and the main metrics.
-Navigate to the "launch the model" section to calculate the shrinking risk and the estimation of the availables containers in time.
+- Navigate to the "launch the model" section to calculate the shrinking risk and the estimation of the availables containers in time.